 Jehovah is absolutely holy (Isa.
 6:3; Rev. 4:8), “his work is perfect,” “all his ways are just,” he is a Being of “faithfulness” who is “without iniquity,” and is both “just and right” (Dt.
 32:4).
 Moral evil cannot be attributed to the Creator in any way (Hab.
 1:13; Jas.
 1:13-14).

 Any serious student of language is aware of the fact that words are flexible vehicles of communication.
 This principle is no less true of the Bible than it is of any piece of literature.

 For example, the term “God” may refer to a Being who is truly divine in nature (Jn.
 1:1), or the same word may be employed of a false object of worship that is void of the essence of deity (1 Cor.
 8:4-6).
 The verb “believed” may reflect nothing more than a superficial emotion (Jn.
 12:42), or it may represent a genuine conviction that is expressed in obedience (Acts 2:41,44).
 There is none “righteous” (Rom.
 3:10), yet Joseph, the husband of Mary was “righteous” (Mt.
 1:19).
 It is wrong to “judge” (Mt.
 7:1); it is right to “judge” (Jn.
 7:24).
 One cannot be justified by “works” (Eph.
 2:9), yet justification is obtained by “works” (Jas.
 2:24).

 Examples of this nature are almost endless.
-A word is defined, in great measure, by how it is used in a certain setting — in its context.
+A word is significantly defined by how it is used in a certain setting — in its context.
 This is a fundamental principle of language interpretation.